Zach McKinstry Player Props: Tigers vs. Giants

-On Saturday, Zach McKinstry (on the back of going 0-for-2) and the Detroit Tigers face the San Francisco Giants, whose starting pitcher will be Anthony DeSclafani.
+On Sunday, Zach McKinstry (on the back of going 1-for-4 with a double and an RBI) and the Detroit Tigers play the San Francisco Giants, whose starting pitcher will be Logan Webb.
 First pitch is at 1:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Giants.
+In his previous game he had a one-hit showing (1-for-4) against the Giants.

 Zach McKinstry Game Info & Props vs. the Giants